Please note: Free course offer has expired

 - Techniques that reduce the risk of sharp injuries to health care workers.

 The NC Infection Control Curriculum is offered on-line for outpatient, dental, and home health/hospice settings by the Statewide Program for Infection Control and Epidemiology.
+The online course is self-paced, and you can log in and out as needed.
 (You don’t have to be from NC to benefit from this high quality, evidence based course.)
-Each course costs $150 by credit card (Master Card and Visa only).
-If a course quote is needed for documentation or approval/payment by check, please complete this form.
+The cost for the course is $150 by credit card only (Master Card or Visa).
+If a course quote is needed for documentation, please complete this form.

 Take the .0206 Infection Control Course for your facility type: